-ATLANTA — Prosecutors and defense lawyers must now chart a new course through a sea of legal questions after Georgia's highest court reversed the murder conviction of a man accused of killing a father who had just dropped off his son at preschool.
+DECATUR, Georgia — A judge has set a new trial date for a man accused of killing a father who had just dropped off his son at an Atlanta-area preschool.

-Hemy Neuman was sentenced to life in prison without chance of parole for the November 2010 killing of Russell "Rusty" Sneiderman.
-A jury in March 2012 found Neuman guilty but mentally ill of malice murder in Sneiderman's death.
+Neuman was sentenced to life in prison without chance of parole for the November 2010 killing of Russell "Rusty" Sneiderman.
+The Georgia Supreme Court in June reversed Neuman's conviction.

-At Neuman's trial, both the prosecution and the defense contended Neuman and Sneiderman's wife were having an affair.
+Neuman worked with Sneiderman's wife, Andrea, and was her supervisor.
+Both the prosecution and the defense at Neuman's trial contended that Neuman and Andrea Sneiderman were having an affair.
 Andrea Sneiderman has repeatedly denied it.